-Your Juliet Tomato is a heavy feeder, thus provide them with a good amount of fertilizer throughout their growing season.
+Your Juliet Tomato is a heavy feeder, thus providing them with a good amount of fertilizer throughout their growing season.
 Keep the cutting in a well-lit area where it will receive direct sun.

-The blooms of Juliet Tomato are yellow in color.
-The variety blooms in June and July.
+The blooms of Juliet Tomato are yellow—the variety blooms in June and July.

-Your Juliet Tomato will grow to a height of about 4 to 6 feet (1.2 to 1.8 meters).
+Your Juliet Tomato will grow to about 4 to 6 feet (1.2 to 1.8 meters).
 Since the plant is a vining variety, it’ll require a wide space for spreading.